Savvy Caregiver Program Training

 The Savvy Caregiver Program is designed to train caregivers in the basic knowledge, skills, and attitudes needed to handle the challenges of caring for a family member with memory loss, dementia, or Alzheimer’s disease, to be an effective caregiver.
 This is a 12-hour training program/course that is delivered in 2-hour sessions over a 6-week period.
 The program focuses on helping caregivers think about their situation objectively and providing them with the knowledge, skills, and attitudes they need to manage stress and carry out the caregiving role effectively.
 Research has demonstrated significant positive outcomes for caregivers who participated in the program.

-The Savvy Caregiver Program training is being offered on the following dates: Friday’s, May 5, 12, 19, and 26, June 2 and 9th at the Community Church Building, 84 Church Street in Brownville from 1:00-3:00PM.
+The Savvy Caregiver Program training is being offered on the following dates: Wednesday, May 17, 24, 31, June 7, 14, and 21st from 1:00-3:00PM at the United Methodist Church in Corinna.
 Please contact Eastern Area Agency on Aging at 207.941.2865 to register to attend this training.
 Registration is required.

 This post was contributed by a community member.
 Submit your news →